STEPH-5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10-love_exponent_breath:Here's a script that displays the result of raising the value of the BREATH environment variable to the power of the value of the LOVE environment variable
 11-binary_to_decimal:Here's a script that converts a number from base 2 to base 10
 12-combinations: Here's the corrected version of the script using the echo command
+13-print_float: Here's the script that prints a number with two decimal places